jrosell/ai-diet-planner/README.md

 In this repo you'll see how to build and deploy an AI-Powered Diet Planner.
 For UI using Streamlit, LLM model using Ollama, Duckdb for store data and docker container deployment.

-Through the codelab, you will employ a step by step approach as follows:

-* Prepare your project.
-* Build genAI Diet Planner using streamlit, Ollama and Duckdb
-* Deploy the application using a docker contaner

 It's based on the codelab "Build and Deploy an AI-Powered Agent Diet Planner with Streamlit, Gemini Pro, Vertex AI and BigQuery" by Muhammad Saipul Rohman, Alvin Prayuda Juniarta Dwiyantoro.

 ### Installation